Making the Grade (1984 film)

 Making the Grade is a 1984 American teen comedy film.
 It was directed by Dorian Walker and written by Charles Gale and Gene Quintano.
 It was filmed at Rhodes College in Memphis, Tennessee.
 It marks the debut of actor turned television producer Dan Schneider.

 Plot

-Palmer Woodrow (Dana Olsen) is a rich prep school kid who rarely attends class and has been expelled from numerous prep schools.
+Palmer Woodrow is a rich prep school kid who rarely attends class and has been expelled from numerous prep schools.
 His parents are traveling internationally and inform him that he has been enrolled at Hoover Academy and he has one last chance to graduate or he will be cut off financially.
-Meanwhile, Eddie Keaton (Judd Nelson) is a small-time con artist and high school dropout who has run afoul of a local loanshark named "Dice" (Andrew Dice Clay).
+Meanwhile, Eddie Keaton is a small-time con artist and high school dropout who has run afoul of a local loanshark named "Dice".
 Via a chance meeting, Woodrow hires Keaton for $10,000 and a Porsche to attend his prep school and graduate, freeing Woodrow to travel to Europe for skiing.